How to Reduce Noise in Pictures Using Lightroom Classic

 Presets panel in Lightroom 5Presets panel in Lightroom 5Presets panel in Lightroom 5

-I’ve created a preset for a particular location at the ISO I commonly use there.
+I’ve created a preset for a particular at the ISO I commonly use there.
 At first it was just for noise, but later on I included a Custom White Balance for that location.
 So, in a single click, I can correct for all the ISO 3200 photos I shot in that location for noise and white balance.

 If you want to be very precise, integrating accurate color profiles using an X-Rite Color Checker or X-Rite Color Checker Passport at different ISO settings is the way to go.
 To cut down on time, only start the process where the noise becomes bothersome and go up from there.
 Make your adjustments for noise reduction, sharpness, etc., and save them as a preset for each ISO.